Understand

 - Personas: Personas describe user groups like a profile.

-- Storyboard: A storyboard is a comic strip that visualizes the sequence of interaction.
+- Storyboard: A comic strip that visualizes the sequence of interaction with the application.

 - User Journey Map: User Journey Maps visualize the relationship of a user with a product over time.